junlapong/FakeSmtp.NET/readme.md

 FakeSmtp is very easy to use, just double click the executable or run it from a command line.
 There are no command line options.

-The tool listens on port 25 for emails messages.
+The tool listens on port 25 for email messages.

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).